-User Experience design, more commonly known as UX Design, is the process of designing products that provide meaningful and relevant experiences to users, with a focus on usability, accessibility, and intuitive interaction with the product.
+User Experience design, more commonly known as UX design, is the process of designing interface that provide meaningful and relevant experiences to users, with a focus on usability, accessibility, and intuitive interaction with the product, and is more important to SEO than you may think.

-Simply put, UX design is the process of clearly outlining the target audience for your app or website, and then asking the what, when, where, why, and how they interact with your site.
+Simply put, UX design is the whole process of clearly outlining the target audience for your app or website, and then asking how they interact with your site, inlcuding the when, where, and why.

 Why Does UX Matter to SEO?

-It is a given fact that SEO plays a vital role in the digital marketing space.
-However, not a lot of people know that UX can have a measurable impact on website traffic, search engine ranking, conversion rates, and leads.
+It is a given that SEO plays a vital role in the digital marketing space, but not a lot of people know that UX can have a measurable impact on website traffic, search engine ranking, conversion rates, and even leads.

 Webmaster Trends Analyst for Google, John Mueller, had this to say about UX: